Safety harness: Pre-use inspection

-Formal Periodic Inspection
+Formal periodic inspection

 A competent person, as defined by OSHA or relevant regional authority, should conduct formal inspections.
 These are typically recorded and dated on a safety tag or checklist, and often required at intervals ranging from 3 to 12 months.
 Factors such as frequency of use, jobsite conditions, and manufacturer recommendations influence the inspection schedule.

-Storage and Maintenance
+Storage and maintenance

 Improper storage can lead to premature wear and damage.
 Safety harnesses should be stored in a clean, dry, and cool environment, away from direct sunlight, chemicals, or sharp objects.
 Exposure to UV light, excessive heat, oil, or solvents can degrade the harness materials and compromise safety.

-Disposal Criteria
+Disposal criteria

 Harnesses must be removed from service immediately if: